gammu/gammu/docs/manual/project/install.rst

 Dependencies
 ------------

-You need CMake from <http://www.cmake.org> for compiling Gammu.
+You need CMake from <http://www.cmake.org/> for compiling Gammu.

+Additionally pkg-config <http://pkg-config.freedesktop.org/> is used for detecting available libraries.

 .. _opt-deps: